Thermodynamic sampling of materials using neutral-atom quantum computers: Results

 Here $T$ is the effective sampling temperature of the annealer (see Eq.~\ref{eq:def_rescaled_temperature}).
 Inspired by the hardware temperature being in the micro Kelvin regime, we sampled sixty temperatures from $1\times10^{-6}$K to $6\times10^{-5}$K. The resulting values are reported in Fig.~\ref{fig:exhaustive_search} panel \textbf{a}.
 Here we plot the $\overline{[N]}^{\mathrm{es}}(\Delta_g)$ for the minimum (blue line) and maximum (red line) temperatures sampled and shade the interval between the two (grey area).
 To identify the effective sampling temperature, we calculated the root mean squared error (RMSE) between each of the curves obtained at the temperatures we sampled and the QPU data (Fig.~\ref{fig:exhaustive_search} panel \textbf{b}).
 We find the best fit (RMSE=6.55$\times 10^{-3}$) to be at $T$=41 $\mu$K, and the $\overline{[N]}^{\mathrm{es}}$ at this temperature is plotted as a dashed line in Fig.~\ref{fig:exhaustive_search}\textbf{a}.
 After extracting the annealer’s effective sampling temperature from the average nitrogen concentration, we further validate the mapping by comparing the full distribution of the nitrogen concentration measured on the QPU with the corresponding classical predictions.
 For this, we calculate the energy of the complete set of configurations by using:

 From Eq.~\ref{eq:def_Delta_mu^alpha_v}, the values of $\Delta\mu$ sampled range between $-V^{\mathrm{DFT}}-\alpha_v \Delta_g^{\mathrm{max}}$ and $-V^{\mathrm{DFT}}+\alpha_v \Delta_g^{\mathrm{max}}$.
-The average composition is then calculated using Eqs.~\ref{eq:average_conc_hardware} and \ref{eq:probabilities_classical} with $E^{\mathrm{Ry}}_k$ replaced by $E^{\mathrm{DFT}}_k$ and $T$ replaced by the scaled temperature $T' = \alpha_v T$ defined in Eq.~\ref{eq:def_rescaled_temperature}.
-In Fig.~\ref{fig:exhaustive_search}\textbf{c}, each panel corresponds to a different value of $\Delta\mu$.
+The average composition is then calculated using Eqs.~\ref{eq:average_conc_hardware} and \ref{eq:probabilities_classical} with $E^{\mathrm{Ry}}_k$ replaced by $E^{\mathrm{DFT}}_k$ and $T$ replaced by the scaled temperature $T' = \alpha_v T$ defined in Eq.~\ref{eq:def_rescaled_temperature}. {In Fig.~\ref{fig:exhaustive_search}\textbf{c}, each panel corresponds to a different value of $\Delta\mu$.
 The orange and blue bars show the nitrogen concentration spread around the average (dotted line) for the QPU and exhaustive search data at the rescaled temperature $T' = \alpha_v T = 9.71$ mK ($T=41 \mu K$), respectively.
-We obtain a Total Variation Distance (TVD) of 0.294 between the QPU and classical distributions, indicating good agreement: both the mean occupation and the spread of the distributions are well reproduced, showing that the QPU captures the expected thermodynamic behaviour.
-The largest deviation occurs at $\Delta\mu=-3.61\times10^{-4}$ eV ($\Delta_g = 0$), where the exhaustive search shows stronger temperature dependence due to the small energy differences involved.
+We obtain a Total Variation Distance (TVD) of 0.294 between the QPU and classical distributions.
+The TVD takes values between 0 (identical distributions) and 1 (completely disjoint distributions), indicating a moderate level of agreement.
+Despite this deviation, both the mean occupation and the spread of the distributions are well reproduced, showing that the QPU captures the main thermodynamic features of the system.} {The largest deviation occurs at $\Delta\mu=-3.61\times10^{-4}$ eV ($\Delta_g = 0$).
+At this detuning, the linear term does not favour nitrogen incorporation, so the energies are determined primarily by the pair-interaction term.
+As a result, many configurations lie very close in energy, including a large number of low-energy and zero-energy states.
+In this regime, the Boltzmann weights become more sensitive to temperature, since small energy differences between low-lying configurations lead to larger relative changes in their statistical weights.
+This increased temperature sensitivity makes the deviation between the QPU and exhaustive-search distributions more pronounced.}